binhflow/ABTest/README.md

 ### Permutation Test Idea
 The idea is that for null hypothesis, conversion rates between treatment and controlled group are the same, share same distribution.
-We could compute the true conversion rates by replicates thousands of new treatment and controlled groups after resampling/permutating, then see if the observation is critical enough to reject null hypothesis.
+We could compute the true conversion rates by replicating thousands of new treatment and controlled groups after resampling/permutating, then see if the observation is critical enough to reject null hypothesis.
 Details and guidelines is in the notebook.

 ## Multivariate Test